Arthur Cotton: Legacy in India

 In recognition of Cotton's contributions, a new barrage constructed across the Godavari river, upstream of the anicut, was named after him, and dedicated to the nation by the Prime Minister of India, Indira Gandhi in 1982.
 He is revered in the Godavari District for making it the "rice bowl" of Andhra Pradesh.
 He is known as the "Delta Architect" of the Godavari District because of his pioneering work in irrigation engineering.

 During the Godavari Maha Pushkaram festival of 2015, homages were paid to Arthur Cotton, with Nimmala Rama Naidu, the MLA of Pallakollu, offering pinda as per Hindu ancestral rites.

 A statue of Arthur Cotton has been installed on Tank Bund Road in Hyderabad, along with statues of other heroes of the united Andhra state.

+The Institution of Engineers (India) instituted a prize in his honour for the best paper published in the Civil Engineering Division’s journal.
+This is awarded annually.